La Esperanza, Honduras: Geography

 La Esperanza sits at an altitude of 1700 meters, making it the highest city in Honduras.
 It is bisected by the Rio Intibucá which runs from the municipality of Intibucá through the municipality of La Esperanza.
 La Esperanza is situated in a relatively flat mountain valley, bordered by two chains of mountains, the Sierra de Puca Opalaca to the north and Montaña Zapochoco to the Southeast.
 The area of the La Esperanza municipality is 138.8 km2 and Intibucá 531 km2.

 La Esperanza Airport runs along the valley 2 km south of the two cities.

 Climate

-La Esperanza experiences two distinct seasons: the rainy season/winter from May to October and the dry season/summer from November to April.
-The rainiest months are June and September, and the driest months February and March.
-During the winter, it rains primarily in the afternoon and the intense showers often make small dirt roads into the surrounding mountain communities impassable.
-La Esperanza receives average annual precipitation of 1400 mm.
-Due to its high altitude, La Esperanza has a cooler climate than most of Honduras, with an average annual temperature of 18.6 °C (65.5 °F).
-Temperatures in December and January often fall into the 40s at night.
+La Esperanza have an oceanic subtropical highland climate.
+(Köppen: Cfb) bordering a subtropical highland climate.
+(Köppen: Cwb) it rains primarily in the afternoon and the intense showers often make small dirt roads into the surrounding mountain communities impassable.
+La Esperanza receives average annual precipitation of 939 mm.
+Due to its high altitude, La Esperanza has a cooler climate than most of Honduras, with an average annual temperature of 18.1 °C (64.5 °F).
+Temperatures in December and January often fall into the below 10 °C at night.
 Hail has been reported on occasion, but it has never snowed.
-In the summer, high temperatures reach the 80s, but with low average humidity around 76%.
+In the summer, high temperatures reach the high 20s °C, but with low average humidity around 76%.